 My first Amtrak adventure started at the Sturtevant Depot, so this place has a soft spot in my travel heart.
-Thus I wrote a whole article dedicated to it.
+Thus, I wrote a whole article dedicated to it.

-For people in Southeast Wisconsin, this depot can be the start of many adventures and can save you money!
-More on this later.
-Most of my trips, regardless of ending transportation type, start here.
+For people in Southeast Wisconsin, this depot can be the start of many of your adventures and save you money!

 Editorial note: I use the terms depot and station interchangeably in this article; both conductors and riders use both terms.
 The information was accurate at the time of publishing, but the info can change at any time.